Vanda Kravčionok

-Vanda Kravčionok (Polish: Wanda Krawczonok, born 6 August 1969) is a politician from the Electoral Action of Poles in Lithuania and a member of the Twelfth Seimas of Lithuania.
+Vanda Kravčionok (Polish: Wanda Krawczonok, born 6 August 1969) is a politician from the Electoral Action of Poles in Lithuania and a member of the Eleventh and Twelfth Seimas of Lithuania.
 She is the deputy chairperson of the Electoral Action of Poles in Lithuania – Christian Families Alliance group.

 Early life

 Vanda Kravčionok was born in Vilnius District Municipality's Šilėnai village on 6 August 1969.

 Career

 From 1987 to 1991, Kravčionok was an operator at the manufacturing plant of AB Plasta.
 She joined the Union of Lithuanian Poles and the Electoral Action of Poles in Lithuania in 1994.
 Five years later, she became a treasurer of the latter and joined the Vilnius City Municipal Council in 2007.
-Prior to that, she worked as an assistant secretary to Valdemar Tomaševski.
+Prior to that, she worked as an assistant secretary to Waldemar Tomaszewski.

-In 2012, she became the deputy-chairperson of Electoral Action of Poles in Lithuania – Christian Families Alliance and entered the Lithuanian parliament, Seimas following the 2012 Lithuanian parliamentary election.
+In 2012, she became the deputy-chairperson of Electoral Action of Poles in Lithuania – Christian Families Alliance and entered the Seimas, the Lithuanian parliament, following the 2012 Lithuanian parliamentary election.
 She was a member of the Committee on State Administration and Local Authorities and Anticorruption Commission.
-She was re-elected in 2016.
+She was re-elected to the Twelfth Seimas in 2016.
+In 2023, she was re-elected to the Vilnius City Municipal Council.